Atom-X-Creator/Atom-X/Atom X V1.0/README.txt

 while you are on an outdated verison.
 If this happens, don't freak out, simply relaunch the game, and reinject.

+If your PC gives you a false positive and detects this as a virus, no worries, this is a legit program.

+What you see is what you get.
+Simple fix if it gets deleted, just turn your anti virus off, and redownload it/restore it.

+I know it sounds really sketchy to say to turn it off, but I had to do it myself to use my own program.

 Stay safe, use at your own risk, and have fun!